-Choosing A Shade: "Ask your stylist for a soft, sheer pastel that will fade to a beautiful ice blond with wear," Reid advises.
+Choosing A Shade: "Ask your stylist for a soft, sheer pastel that will fade to a beautiful ice blonde with wear," Reid advises.

 Maintenance Level: High.
 Pastel tones tend to fade very quickly.
 Extend the longevity by investing in purple shampoo and conditioner, which will cut any brassiness and fortify the purple tones for as long as possible.